 |Screeds 20+ Feet Wide||★★★||★★★||★★★||Ø||Ø|

-What do All Good Screeds Have in Common?
+What do the Best Concrete Screeds Have in Common?

 All good screeds have one thing in common: they do their job well if they are kept in good condition.
 Any screed that is bent, dented, has dried concrete left on it, or doesn’t run well, is not going to perform well and the finished concrete will show that.
 It is important that screeds are kept well-maintained and in good working order.
-If your beat-up old screed isn’t fast, easy to use and leaves a beautiful, professional finish, then it may be time to consider upgrading your equipment – after all, the finished product is the most important thing to your customers.
+If your beat-up old screed isn’t fast, easy to use and leaves a beautiful, professional finish, then it may be time to consider upgrading your equipment.
+After all, a high-quality finished product is the most important thing to your customers.

 *The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement